kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - displaying an "alert" when someone has left

-As a player in a multiplayer game, I could be alerted if any of my opponents have left, so that I know against how many people I compete with.
+As a player in a multiplayer game, I could be alerted if any of my opponents have left, so that I know how many people I compete with.

 ### Won't:
 - chat

-As a player in a multiplayer, I don’t want to have a chat during the game so that the players are not distracted.
+As a player in a multiplayer, I don’t want to have a chat during the game, because the game is based on speed and I don't want to get distracted that easily.

 - private rooms

-As a user who wants to play with others, I do not need to have an option to create private rooms since there won’t be a lot of independent players trying to play at the same time.
+As a user who wants to play with others, there is no need for a "private room" feature.

 - kicking

-As a user who wants to play with others, I do not need to have a right to kick someone from the waiting room since there (most of the time) won’t be a player we don’t wish to play with, and a player that stays idle cannot damage our game flow.
+As a user who wants to play with others, I should not have the right to kick other players, as a player that stays idle cannot damage our game flow.

 - authentication